Step 4: Campaigns

-In Fundraise Up, Campaigns are used to create and manage donation checkouts.
 Your organization can create as many campaigns as are needed to capture donations for funds, appeals, channels, or virtually any use case.

 Some example campaigns that you might create are:

-- “General Donations”: a campaign to accept unrestricted donations through your website
+- “General Donations”: a campaign to accept unrestricted donations through your website.

-- “GivingTuesday 2023”: a campaign to accept donations specifically during GivingTuesday
+- “GivingTuesday 2023”: a campaign to accept donations specifically on GivingTuesday.

-- “Year-end campaign: mid-level donors”: a campaign to accept donations from a targeted segment of your donor base.
+- “Year-end campaign: mid-level donors”: a campaign to get donations from a targeted segment of your donor base.
 You could create variations of this type of campaign for each segment that you target.

-Creating your first Campaign
+Creating your first campaign

-Launching Checkout on your website
+Launching a Checkout modal on your site

 Continue to Step 5: Emails →